alisheikh2/bitcoin-mern-app/README.md

 - Add authentication so records are scoped per user
 - Move the frontend API base URL into an environment variable for easy deployment
 - Add pagination/date-range filtering for the history table as data grows
-- Replace the momentum formula with a real trained model (e.g. the LSTM-based approach used in my other Bitcoin prediction project for a genuine ML comparison
+- Replace the momentum formula with a real trained model (e.g. the LSTM-based approach used in my other Bitcoin prediction project for a genuine ML comparison.)

 ---